JerimiahOfficial/Discord-Bot-Base/README.md

 ### Setting up the bot
 You need to replace the bot token inside of index.js can be found [here](https://github.com/JerimiahOfficial/Discord-Bot-Base/blob/23cd76bf1b8a372690b9e225ff197e196036ee88/index.js#L2).
 Your bot token can be found on [Developer Portal Link](https://discord.com/developers/applications) don't share this with anyone.

-You will also need to change the bot prefix this can be found inside of [Structures/Client.js](https://github.com/JerimiahOfficial/Discord-Bot-Base/blob/23cd76bf1b8a372690b9e225ff197e196036ee88/Structures/Client.js#L13).

-The bot can be ran by using `node .` inside the VS Code terminal.
+Inside of your VS Code you will see an npm scripts menu, where you can build the bot and start it.
+The bot can be reloaded by typing "rs" in the terminal thanks to the addition of nodemon.